bpbpublications/Python-GUI-with-PyQt/README.md

-# Python GUIs with PyQt
+# Python GUI with PyQt
- Python GUIs with PyQt, by BPB Publications
+ Python GUI with PyQt, by BPB Publications